Dereck Whittenburg

-Dereck Whittenburg (born October 2, 1960) is a former collegiate basketball player who played for North Carolina State University, where he was a member of the 1982–83 team that won the NCAA national championship.
+Dereck Whittenburg (born October 2, 1960) is an American basketball coach and former collegiate basketball player who played for North Carolina State University, where he was a member of the 1982–83 team that won the 1983 NCAA National Championship.
 He is currently employed by the athletic department at his alma mater, with his official title being Associate Athletic Director for Community Relations and Student Support.

 Whittenburg has also been an assistant coach on several teams including North Carolina State, for whom he served three separate stints under head coaches Jim Valvano, Les Robinson, and Mark Gottfried.
 He also served as head coach at Wagner College and Fordham University.

 Biography

 Whittenburg was a high school All-American for Morgan Wootten at DeMatha Catholic High School in Hyattsville, Maryland.
 He was paired with Sidney Lowe as a backcourt combination and together the pair helped lead DeMatha to a national championship his junior year.
 In Whittenburg's four years at DeMatha, the team DeMatha only lost twelve times.

 Whittenburg's cousin was NBA star David Thompson, who had won the national championship while playing for the North Carolina State Wolfpack in 1974.
 He sought to emulate his cousin and play for Norm Sloan at NC State, where he thought he would win a national championship.
 Once he and Lowe graduated from DeMatha in 1979, both players signed with the Wolfpack.
 Whittenburg became a star player under Sloan's successor, Jim Valvano, as he was named second team all-Atlantic Coast Conference as a junior and helped the Wolfpack to the 1983 national championship.
 He was a third-round draft choice for the Phoenix Suns (51st overall) in the 1983 NBA draft.

 In 1985, Whittenburg became an assistant coach at NC State under Valvano.
 After a year there he moved on to George Mason University.
 Whittenburg then followed his head coach from George Mason, Joe Harrington, to Long Beach State, but only stayed there a year before returning to Valvano's staff at his alma mater.
 After Valvano's forced resignation in 1990, Whittenburg remained at NC State for one more year before rejoining Harrington at Colorado.
 He returned east in 1993 to join Gale Catlett's West Virginia squad for a year, then returned to the ACC with Bobby Cremins and Georgia Tech.